First-Year Seminars and Clusters

 What will my fall course schedule look like if I take a first-year seminar or cluster?

-If you take a seminar, it will be one class out of the set of four or five you will take between September and December.
-If you take a cluster, you will have two or three cluster classes — for example, philosophy, political science, and composition classes — in addition to two or three other classes, to total four or five classes for the fall term.
+If you take a seminar, it will be one class out of the set of four or five you will take between September and December 2024.
+If you take a cluster, you will have two or three cluster classes — for example, Drama, English, and Composition — in addition to two or three other classes, to total four or five classes for the fall term.

 I’m a psychology major.
 Will an economics seminar count toward graduation?

 Yes.
 First-year seminars and clusters help you move closer to graduation.
-All students at Hofstra must take distribution courses — general education requirements — and almost all first-year options fulfill these requirements.
+All students at Hofstra must take distribution courses — University graduation requirements — and almost all first-year options fulfill these requirements.
 In fact, we have designed these first-year options to help you explore your major and other paths you may choose to fulfill your career goals.

 Can I change my mind about my preferences?